sgerber801/PassionFruit/README.md

-# project-starter
-This is an example of how to setup your project
+#This is a small library of samples

 To use it ```cd``` to the folder where you cloned it down